Coligny calendar: Calendar notations

 Several different notations, each with their own pattern, are placed sequentially on the 12 lunar months of the calendar, interacting according to certain rules with the notations before them, often replacing them.
 After the basic notations are set, many days' notations are then moved to other days, creating visual chaos.
 Finally, the days of the intercalary months are filled with notations copied from certain days in the 12 yearly months.

 The notations, their patterns and interactions have gradually over the last century been identified by several key researchers, and what follows is a general, but not comprehensive, overview of each notation.

 Numbering the days

 Each month has two halves.
 The first half has days numbered from I to XV (1 to 15).
-The second half has either I–XV (1–15), or I–XIIII (1–14) with the 15th day marked with DIVERTOMU.
+The second half has either I–XV (1–15), or I–XIIII (1–14) with the 15th day marked with DIVERTOMV.
 (Note: Because the day numbers are repeated in the upper and lower coicise, researchers use either the number with 'a' attached for the lower coicise, or continue on the sequence.
 For example, Day VI (6) in the lower coicise is given as either Day 6a or Day 21.)
 The term ATENOVX is placed between the two half-months.
 The patterns of the notations act as though the 30th day is always present.
 This means that in practice some months only have 29 days, but conceptually, all months have 30 days.